Post

 How I decided on the technology behind the blog

-My technology approach is:
+My technology approach is as follows:

-GitHub is used as code repository because I want to share my code easily in a public way
+GitHub is used as code repository because I want to share my code easily in a public way.

 • Serverless architecture